primatejs/primate/README.md

 ### `router.alias(from, to)`

-To reuse certain parts of a pathname you can define aliases which will be applied before matching.
+To reuse certain parts of a pathname you can define aliases to be applied before matching.

 ```js
 import {json} from "primate";